Visiting Morocco? This is what you need to know before visiting.

 Plus it was a bloody mess, most of which we avoided.
 Below you can see what is usually a crowded marketplace is deserted.

 To stay on the safe side, drink bottled water and even use it to brush your teeth.
 Also, avoid using any ice when you’re out.
-The Grayl water bottle (read our full review) is really useful when you’re in Morocco if you don’t want to buy a ton of bottled water.
+The LARQ Self-Cleaning Water Bottle is really useful when you’re in Morocco if you don’t want to buy a ton of bottled water.

 12. Watch Your Pockets